Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 E. Steps and Notices Required in the Disenrollment Process.

-F. Previous DOH Guidance on Disenrollments that is Superseded by MLTC Policy 23.03:
+G. Previous DOH Guidance on Disenrollments that is Superseded by MLTC Policy 23.03:

 Involuntary disenrollments were suspended during the COVID pandemic, except for those based on a long-term nursing home stay.
 NYS DOH reinstated some involuntarily disenrollments with various directives in 2022

-The earlier directives that are now superseded by MLTC Policy 23.03 are listed here.
+The earlier directives that are now superseded by MLTC Policy 24.02 are listed here.

-Appendix 3 of MLTC Policy 23.03 has a SUMMARY TABLE of all of the disenrollment grounds described in detail below.
+Appendix 3 of MLTC Policy 24.02 has a SUMMARY TABLE of all of the disenrollment grounds described in detail below.

 Most of the mandatory and optional disenrollment reasons are in the Model MLTC contract (2022 version) Article V, Part D, sec.
 3-4 pp. 21-22)(Find most recent contracts here under dropdown for MODEL CONTRACTS).
 Medicaid Advantage Plus (MAP) and PACE plans have a unique additional mandatory reason for disenrollment involving the aligned Medicare coverage - see here.

-MLTC Policy 23.03 Section G describes Transition of Care Responsibilities of the plans.
-For each of the involuntarily disenrollment grounds, the member is either transitioned to another MLTC plan or to "FFS," which means the local county Dept. of Social Services to authorize PCS/CDPAP.
-MLTC Policy 23.03 Section G provides:
+Plan members should have Transition Rights if involuntarily disenrolled from a plan for most of the reasons discussed below.
+Section G of the policy describes Transition of Care Responsibilities of the plans.
+For each of the involuntarily disenrollment grounds, the member is either transitioned to another MLTC plan or to Fee for Service (FFS), which means to the local county Dept. of Social Services to authorize PCS/CDPAP.
+MLTC Policy 24.02: Section G provides:

 "Prior to the effective date of the disenrollment, plans must make any necessary referrals to another plan or the HRA/LDSS for covered and non-covered services.
 The plan must make arrangements to transfer the Person Centered Service Plan (PCSP) to the receiving plan or HRA/LDSS.
 If the member is auto- assigned to a MLTCP plan, the receiving plan should continue the current PCSP until a new PCSP is completed. within fifteen (15) calendar days of the enrollment.
 This new PCSP should be based on the existing New York Independent Assessor Program CHA, if current.
 If the Enrollee is due for reassessment, a new CHA should be conducted." (emphasis added).

-NYLAG comment: The policy fails to require new plan or LDSS to continue the same plan of care for a certain amount of time -- it is only required until they complete a new assessment.
 Also, the policy fails to require that if the new plan of care REDUCES PCS/CDPAP services, they must provide advance written notice with appeal rights, and may do so only for reasons consistent with MLTC Policy 16.06, such as a change in medical condition or if a mistake was made in the prior authorization.
 Under a change in a state regulation effective Nov.
 8, 2021, MLTC plans may try to reduce your hours after the Transition Period if the Plan determines that the previous plan gave you “more services than are medically necessary,” based on "a clinical rationale that shows review of the client’s specific clinical data and medical condition."
 18 NYCRR Sec.
 505.14(b)(4)(viii)(c)(3)(vii), 505.28(i)(4)(iii)(h).

 When a consumer is transfered to the Local DSS, transition procedures are especially weak.
 NYC HRA, for example, has no procedure for how an MLTC plan that disenrolls a member can convey the PCSP and for HRA to implement it.
 Also, if the plan of care includes services outside the purview of the LDSS, such as adult day care, private duty nursing, or medical supplies, the LDSS cannot implement those.
 The guidance is silent on how the consumer can continue receiving those services.